orbcode/orbuculum/README.md

 One useful command line option for orbtop (and indeed, for the majority of the rest of the suite) is `-s localhost:2332`, which will connect directly to any source you might have exporting SWO data on its TCP its port, with no requirement for the orbuculum multiplexer in the way.
+If you set the source explicitly, you also need to set the protocol explicitly using `-p`.

 Command line options for orbtop are;